 The number of sets blueprints will you need depends on you and your builder's specific needs.
 Besides a set for yourself, you will need a few sets for your builder and subcontractors.
 Typically, the mortgage lender will require a set of home plans along with your local building department when you apply for building permits.
 Sometimes, the building inspector needs a set of house plans as well.
 If you are planning to build the home as-is or with little modification, the five or eight set package is usually sufficient.
-If you would like to make changes to the home plan, The House Plan Shop recommends the reproducible master to make changes by hand or the CAD files to make changes electronically.
-A copyright release letter accompanies each of these home plan packages allowing you to legally change the copyrighted house plan and make copies of the changed home plans for construction of the home.
-Remember the one set package is stamped "not for construction."
+If you would like to make changes to the home plan, The House Plan Shop recommends the reproducible master to make changes by hand or the PDF or CAD files to make changes electronically.
+A copyright release letter accompanies each of these home plan packages allowing you to legally change the copyrighted house plan and make copies of the modified home plans for construction of the home.
+Remember the one-set package is stamped “not for construction.”
 Building with a stamped set of blueprints is a violation of copyright laws, as well as making copies of a stamped or unstamped set of house plans without a copyright release from the designer.

 A one-set house plan package is considered a study set and is stamped "not for construction" allowing you to review your home in detail before you begin construction.
 It can be used to obtain bids and estimates on materials and labor.
 Reproduction of blueprints is a copyright violation.
 You can upgrade to another blueprint package within 90 days by paying the difference in the cost of the home plan packages.